Atarity/Lightpack/README.md

 ####Build process:

 1. Set all paths in `<repo>/software/build-vars.prf` (`<repo>/software/build-vars.prf.original` is example of such config)
-2. Open **PythonQt** project with Qt Creator: `<repo>/sofware/pythonqt/pythonqt.pro` and build the project, this will build <b>generator** sub-project and generate code for further build, and it will be stopped with error, don't worry, it only needs to run <code>qmake</code> to include generated code to the project
+2. Open **PythonQt** project with Qt Creator: `<repo>/sofware/pythonqt/pythonqt.pro` and build the project, this will build `generator` sub-project and generate code for further build, and it will be stopped with error, don't worry, it only needs to run `qmake` to include generated code to the project
-3. Make sure you ran <code>qmake</code> against whole project and build **PythonQt** one more time
+3. Make sure you ran `qmake` against whole project and build **PythonQt** one more time
 4. Close **PythonQt**, normally it will not be needed anymore, build **Lightpack** project

 ---